20 Important Contract Clauses for Businesses to Know

 Introduction

 Always draft every contract with specific goals in mind.
-Whether you aim to reduce contract risk, negotiate more profitable terms, or protect intellectual property, legal teams must choose the contract language they use carefully.
+Whether you aim to reduce contract risk, negotiate more profitable terms, or protect intellectual property, legal teams must choose the contract language carefully.

 That’s where contract clauses come in.
-The type of clauses you include—or don’t include—in your contracts and how you choose to standardize them across your organization make all the difference.
+The type of clauses of a contract you include—or don’t include—and how you standardize them across your organization can make all the difference.
 They can even ensure your legal rights in the event of a dispute and drive more value in your business relationships.

-Not including specific contract clauses, however, can leave your business vulnerable to unnecessary risks.
+Not including specific important clauses in a contract can leave your business vulnerable to unnecessary risks.

 How to Draft Strong Business Contracts